GamesOfSummer/chroma-console/README.md

 ### TODO -

 -   typescript types
--   research a better way to global import
+-   research a better way to global import, instead of importing on every script